 According to the benchmark regulation, a benchmark administrator must be approved and registered with the European Securities and Markets Authority (ESMA) by May 2020.
-30 days STIBOR is provided by an administrator not yet registered with ESMA.
-According to the transitional provisions in the new rules, however, an administrator were allowed to continue to provide an existing critical reference value which, even before the issue of authorization has been decided, may be used by companies and businesses under the supervision of he Swedish Financial Supervisory Authority's (Finansinspektionen) until the end of 2021.
-SFBF has, on 27 December 2021, given an application to the Swedish Financial Supervisory Authority by which it applies to become authorised as an administrator according to the Benchmark regulation.
-The Swedish Financial Supervisory Authority has announced that STIBOR may be used while the application is being handled.
+Under the transitional provisions of the new rules, an administrator was allowed to continue to provide an existing critical benchmark which, even before the issue of authorisation has been decided, may be used by supervised entities and activities until the end of 2021.
+30-day STIBOR is provided by the Swedish Financial Benchmark Facility (SFBF), which on 27 December 2021 submitted an application to the Swedish Financial Supervisory Authority to be authorised as an administrator.
+STIBOR could be used while the application was being considered.
+On 21 April 2023, SFBF received the Swedish Financial Supervisory Authority's authorisation to act as an administrator of the STIBOR reference rate, thereby also being registered with ESMA.